 Over lunch a few years ago, I overheard two lawyers complaining that it’s gotten harder for them to gouge their clients.
 Despite how it sounds, this is not a lawyer joke—it’s a story about agency pricing and how to handle competition.

-It was hard to ignore their conversation—and not just because they were talking loudly a few feet away from my table at the Chick-fil-A near my office.
+It was hard to ignore their conversation—and not just because they were talking loudly a few feet away from my table at a restaurant near my office.
 Their predatory conversation was like a verbal car wreck—I couldn’t stop listening.

 Back in the Old Days, Without So Much Competition

 The older lawyer was advising the younger lawyer about the traffic ticket business, and explaining how the market became hyper-competitive in just a few years.

 You see, he used to charge $100 to fix a traffic ticket.
 Every morning, he’d send letters to people who’d just gotten citations, and he’d get an 8% response rate.
 Not bad, considering he was one of 3-4 lawyers sending letters.
 He’d show up in court at 7:45am and knock out 7-8 cases in 45 minutes.